 The purpose of the preliminary examination is to evaluate the student's ability to use fundamental principles of biomedical science and engineering approaches to investigate solutions to bioengineering problems.
 The basis of the examination is a specific research question (problem), chosen by the student.
 The student may seek assistance from their advisor or any other faculty member for choosing the topic.
 The examination will consist of an oral presentation and accompanying written document in NIH R03 format (see below and here for details about an R03 style grant).
 The written document and oral presentation should demonstrate the student's ability to think, present, and defend in an academic environment, as well as a sufficient background in the biomedical science and engineering aspects of the chosen problem.
 Students will receive an instructional document on the preliminary examination from the Graduate Program Director or their track chair in the fall of their first year.
 This document is regularly updated and may have newer information than the below section.
-Therefore, information from the Graduate Program Director or their s a discrepancy.
+Therefore, information from the Graduate Program Director or track chairs supersedes the information below in cases where there is a discrepancy.

 The examinations will be coordinated within graduate tracks.
 They will typically take place during the summer after completing two semesters of graduate studies.
 The scheduling of the examinations will be handled by the track coordinators.
 Track coordinators also determine the suitability of the research topic by considering whether it sufficiently contains both engineering and biomedical science components.
 The student may get help from anyone (e.g., GradBMES, lab members, faculty, etc.) in preparing the oral presentation but must observe the usual strict standards on plagiarism in preparing the written document and presentation.
 Students are encouraged to focus on one to two aims and note both alternatives and potential problems within each aim.
 The proposed research should be achievable in approximately 2 years.
 Proper referencing of sources is required for both the oral and written components.
 The research proposal may be supported by preliminary data, but this is not a requirement.
-In addition, students must provide a written document.
+In addition, students must provide a written statement, signed by their advisor, to specify the student's independent contribution to the written document.